discretize/discretize-guides/guides/what-should-i-play/index.md

 | Build | Synergy | DPS | Independence | Basics | Mastery |
 | ---- | --------- | -- | ------------| ------ | ------- |
 | [<Specialization name="Deadeye" disableLink />](builds/thief/condi-deadeye) | <Rating value="3"/> | <Rating value="5"/> | <Rating value="3"/> | <Rating value="2"/> | <Rating value="4"/> |
 The **<Specialization text="Condi Deadeye" name="Deadeye"/>** is quite a selfish build, that will not provide your party with any form of support.
-Instead, the value of this build comes almost entirely from the pure damage that it will bring, which is inflated by the **<Specialization text="Condi Soulbeast" name="Soulbeast"/>**'s <Skill id="40498"/>, on top of Venom Skills which can be precast on the _Mistlock Sanctuary_, and cast again as soon as your allies have consumed them by attacking the target.
+Instead, the value of this build comes almost entirely from the pure damage that it will bring, which is inflated by the **<Specialization text="Condi Soulbeast" name="Soulbeast"/>**'s <Skill id="40498"/>, on top of Venom Skills which can be precasted on the _Mistlock Sanctuary_, and casted again as soon as your allies have consummed them by attacking the target.
 Consequently, the **<Specialization text="Condi Deadeye" name="Deadeye"/>** is able to apply a tremendous amount of <Condition name="Poisoned"/> and <Condition name="Bleeding"/> instances, as well as an unneglectable amount of <Condition name="Torment"/>.
 As such, it is necessary to be running with a <Item id="44944"/> as it will become very valuable in bursting phases.
 Lastly, <Skill id="13132"/> can bring up to 750 Defiance Bar damage, if used at the proper moment, meaning if all instances of this ability are consummed when the boss is vulnerable to this type of damage (up to ten stacks, two per player).

 This build possesses a decent amount of self-sustain, due to <Trait id="2111"/>, but it suffers greatly from a <Boon name="Quickness"/> deficit.
 However, it doesn't suffer too much from a lack of <Boon name="Alacrity"/> due to the nature of _Initiative_.

 Overall, this build is an excellent pick if taken as an alt class: it is meant for players who enjoy high-risk, high-reward rotations.
 Played correctly, it is excellent in PuGs on single-target bosses such as the ones from Challenge Mode Fractals, most notably Sorrowful Spellcaster (Light and Dark Ai) and Ensolyss, or any boss with little to no phases.
-We do not recommend running this build in 99CM, as positioning is most important there, and jumping <Skill name="shadowstrike"/> becomes terrible due to Cosmic Energy (low gravity).
+We do not recommand running this build in 99CM, as positioning is most important there, and jumping <Skill name="shadowstrike"/> becomes terrible due to Cosmic Energy (low gravity).
 Details for this build can be found at the bottom of the page.
 </Card>

 <Divider text="Power Offmeta builds"/>